In this section:

 Keep things in perspective.
 Remember the NDIS is funding to help you to live your best life, but it’s not your whole life.
 You’re a whole, complex, fabulous person – with or without the NDIS.

 Look for support from peers who have been through the process before, ask what they did and get helpful tips.

 It can be helpful to remember that the people you're speaking to aren't (or shouldn't be!) making judgements about you as a person or whether or not you are disabled- they are simply following the processes set out in legislation.

 “I love having a cry.
 I sleep a lot, I talk to friends a lot, I meditate, I journal – I have a word vomit onto the page, then I put it away so I don’t have to think about it.
 I’ve found my own spiritual practice in the last few years which has really helped me” – Anthony (he/they/she), lives with Tourette’s.

 - It is normal to get anxious or frustrated with the NDIS application process or long wait times to hear back about your application.
-The NDIS is a relatively new and very large organisation, and the time you have to wait to get an answer on your application may be weeks or even several months.
+The NDIS is a very large organisation, and the time you have to wait to get an answer on your application may be several weeks.

 - It is normal to feel upset, frustrated or angry if your application is rejected.
 Remember you have a right to reapply and a right to appeal if your application is rejected.

 - When applying for the NDIS, you may have to answer questions that seem intrusive and supply deeply personal information.
 Many people find this experience distressing or traumatic.

 - This may trigger memories of experiences of past trauma where you felt judged or disrespected.

 - This trauma is especially prevalent in the LGBTQ+ community, where people have been judged for their sexuality and/or gender identity as well.